coffeeorgreentea/nova/README.md

-# Nova Framework for Nitro
+# Nova Framework for Nitro Modules

 Nova is a powerful and flexible framework for developing modules in the Nitro (by unjs) ecosystem.
 It provides a structured approach to creating, organizing, and managing Nitro modules with features like automatic plugin initialization, virtual file handling, and runtime setup.
 It's built ontop of defineNitroModule and defineNitroPlugin.